Information on Brexit for the corporate community

 German foreign trade agency Germany Trade & Invest GTAI: Special feature on Brexit: who to contact, the latest news

-British government : Online tool, links to import/export topics, limited companies, goods and services, privacy/data protection and transportation, preparing your business for the UK leaving the EU
+British government : Information on import/export topics, limited companies, goods and services, privacy/data protection and transportation Check what's changing from January 1, 2021.

 More on welcome.munich.de

 welcome.munich.de offers multiple resources for Expats and their families, for entrepreneurs, employers, skilled workers or students to help you live and work in Munich.
 Also you can find here facts and figures on Munich as a business location and all its varied industries.

 City of Munich - Department of Labor and Economic Development >> Contact for corporate customers – Point of Single Contact (PSC)